Troy Slapshots: 1986–87 season

-The Slapshots opened their season on October 25, 1986, in front of a crowd of 1,312 fans.
+The Slapshots opened their season at the Houston Field House on October 25, 1986, in front of a crowd of 1,312 fans.
 The Slapshots beat the Mohawk Valley Comets 8–5.
-On hand for opening night pregame ceremonies were: Slucker (who dropped the ceremonial puck); Troy mayor Robert Conway; Chamber Of Commerce President John O'Connor; RPI coach Mike Addesa.
+On hand for opening night pregame ceremonies were: Slucker (who dropped the ceremonial puck); Troy mayor Robert Conway; Troy Chamber of Commerce President John O'Connor; and RPI Engineers coach Mike Addesa.
+The team's second game was scheduled to be played on the road the following evening against the Virginia Lancers, but the Slapshots' team bus broke down about 100 mi into its 12-hour overnight trip to Virginia and the game was postponed.